Kernel Categorical Reasoning

 variable {Z : Type z} [MeasurableSpace Z] {κ : Kernel X Y} {η : Kernel Z X} κ ∘ₖ η : Kernel Z Y#check κ ∘ₖ η Kernel Z Y : Type (max z y)#check Kernel Z Y

 The type of the composition κ ∘ₖ η has universe level max y z.
-However, to transform κ into a morphism in SFinKer, we must lift its carrier space X (along with Y) to a common level.
-If one naively tries to lift X to only max y z, it is impossible because x might be larger than max y z: we cannot lift a type from a larger universe to a smaller one.
+The SFinKer counterpart of this expression would be η.hom ≫ κ.hom, where Kernel.hom would represent the translation of a kernel into a morphism in SFinKer.
+However, to transform κ and η into morphisms, we need to lift their carrier space X (along with Y and Z) to a common level.
+If we naively try to lift X to only max y z, it is impossible because x might be larger than max y z: we cannot lift a type from a larger universe to a smaller one.

 The correct approach is to lift all carrier spaces to the maximum universe level of every space in the entire expression, which is max x y z in this example.
-This includes spaces that may "disappear" in the final result but still need consistent lifting.
+This includes spaces that may "disappear" in the type of the final expression but still need consistent lifting.

 🔗def